regis-leray/sbt-docker-image/README.md

 Tag an existing docker image with the `dockerImg:tag` task.

-As source tag name we are using `dockerTagNames.head`
+As source tag name we are using `tagNames.head`

-It is required to override `dockerTargetImages` to provide docker target tag name,
+It is required to override `targetImages` to provide docker target tag name,

 ```scala
 // Example if you need to override keys